Students who want to pursue majors within this interest area tend to be analytical thinkers who are very process oriented.

 Programs of Study

-Those who choose programs within the interest area of computers, math and data are able to work on projects that cross several disciplines: from science and cyber, to accounting and geospactial technology.
+Those who choose programs within the interest area of computers, math and data are able to work on projects that cross several disciplines: from science and cyber, to accounting and geospatial technology.

 Participation in the Math Club and Mu Alpha Theta honor society and competitions like the Student Mathematics Mid-Atlantic Regional Tournament competition provide those with an interest in math a glimpse into prospective careers as mathematicians, scientists, and engineers.